Plan Harvest to Deliver Soybeans at the Optimum Moisture

 75 bu/ac - 3.3 bu/ac =71.7 bu/ac yield x $8.75 = $627.38 per acre gross

 In this example it would be better to take a dockage for selling beans at 13.8% moisture than sell them at 9%.
-The difference is a positive gain of $9.37 per acre.
+The difference is a positive gain of $9.37 per acre or almost $1265 on a 135 acre field.
 In practice the grower would likely see an even greater benefit from selling beans at 13.8% moisture due to reduced shatter loss from 9% soybeans.

 Do you have difficulty harvesting soybeans close to 13% moisture?
 If so, consider the tips for your combine in this CW article.